ozgyal/Noise-Layer-Implemantation-on-AlexNet/README.md

 The loss graphs of train and validation sets can be observed from TensorBoard.

-For the experimental results, the details of the implementation and further information, you can read this paper (coming soon).
+For the experimental results, the details of the implementation and further information, you can read [this paper](https://ozgeyalcinkaya.com/wp-content/uploads/2017/11/Training-CNNs-with-Noisy-Data.pdf?189db0&189db0).